Prerequisites

 Example: Enter

-to wait 2 extra seconds for animations or5000
+2000to wait 2 extra seconds for animations or5000for slow-rendering dynamic content

 Save Your Configuration